ekaterina0214/Notes/README.md

 # Notes
-Ionic app
-Created by Kateryna Fomin and Batrak Igor
+Ionic app, created by Kateryna Fomin and Batrak Igor